h5jan/h5jan-core/README.md

 We support the [Eclipse Science](https://science.eclipse.org/) working group.<br>
 ![Eclipse Science](https://github.com/h5jan/h5jan-core/blob/master/eclipsesci.png)
+NOTE: This project *has not* been proposed as an eclipse science project yet, however it is made up of code from the dawnsci project and depends on January.

  \* Eclipse January has a page on the [Eclipse Foundation](https://www.eclipse.org/january/) web site.